wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 As the months went by more users converted and supply of BFX decreased.
 The price of Bitcoin began to rally and trade volume picked up on the exchange.
 This led to iFinex buying up all the remaining BFX for the full $1.00 amount.

 > A combination of factors has led to this seminal moment for Bitfinex, including a dramatic uptick in equity conversions; record operating results in March; and, the decision to reduce our reserves in favor of this opportunity.
 We are tremendously grateful to all of our customers and new shareholders for helping us get to this point.
-By the end of this week, we will be sending notes directly to our shareholders with more information about what to expect in the coming months.
+By the end of this week, we will be sending notes directly to our shareholders with more information about what to expect in the coming months[^100-redemption].

 The users who held their BFX tokens had their discrete losses recouped and those who bought more BFX tokens could have recouped their continuous losses and even made significant profit--💎🙌.
 For users like `WarrenPuffett` who converted to equity it's hard to say how they may have interpreted the news.
 I do not have access to the price charts for iFinex shares but I imagine they were doing well.